pnp/modernization/Solutions/PageTransformationUI/docs/manual setup/modernization-ui-manual-azure.md

 The Azure AD application will be used to secure the created Azure function.

-- Navigation to https://admin.microsoft.com which will load up the Office 365 Admin Center
-- Expand the **Admin centers** dropdown in the left navigation and select **Azure Active Directory** which will load the Azure Active Directory admin center
+- Navigate to https://aad.portal.azure.com which will load the Azure Active Directory admin center
 - Click on **Azure Active Directory** in the left navigation
 - Click on **App registrations** in the Manage section
 - Click on **New application registration**